abdelhadidevv/nextjs13-tutorial/README.md

 ## What is new with App Router in Next.js 13?

 - We can use async and await in Server Component.

+- If you need to use event handle or client hoohs like useEffect you can use Client Component and you can use that component inside Server Component.
+> ⚠️ Make sure to add `use client` in the top of Client Component file

 - All components inside the App Router are Server Components by default.